codeclimate/codeclimate-rubocop/config/contents/layout/end_of_line.md

-This cop checks for Windows-style line endings in the source code.
+Checks for Windows-style line endings in the source code.

 ### Example: EnforcedStyle: native (default)
     # The `native` style means that CR+LF (Carriage Return + Line Feed) is